 In 2010-2011, staff from Palliative and Supportive Services at Flinders University undertook several projects for the Cancer Council Australia.
-One of these projects aimed to develop and validate a search filter for lung cancer (and discriminatory filters for small cell and non-small cell lung cancer) for use within Medline.
+One of these projects aimed to develop and validate a search filter for lung cancer (and discriminatory search filters for small cell and non-small cell lung cancer) for use within Medline.
 The three search filters were subsequently translated for use within PubMed making them available for automated searching via hyperlinks.

 Three sets of searches relating to lung cancer are now available:

 - Lung cancer search filters

 Three PubMed variants of the general lung search filter, the NSCLC search filter and the SCLC search filter are available to retrieve literature via a hyperlink.

 - Non-small cell lung cancer (NSCLC) PubMed Searches